MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-sla-custom-time-calculation.md

 The error occurs if the Custom Time Calculation Workflow action returns an invalid **Elapsed Time** for **requestType getElapsedTime**.

 ### Resolution
-You need to debug to find out why the custom workflow process isn't returning proper values when the case was paused and resumed.
-To avoid such issues, make sure that you add and test all the scenarios before deploying the scenarios to production.
-For example,  Pause or Resume scenarios.
+You'll need to debug to find out why the custom workflow process isn't returning proper values when the case was paused and resumed.
+To avoid this issue, make sure you add and test all the scenarios before deploying the scenarios to production.
+For example, this includes Pause or Resume scenarios.

 ### Error code: 10000010